-Included in the profit for the year is US\$917,000 attributable to the additional business generated by Frontage Clinical.
-Revenue for the year includes US\$5,856,000 generated from Frontage Clinical.
+Included in the profit for the year ended December 31, 2022 is US\$917,000 attributable to the additional business generated by Frontage Clinical.
+Revenue for the year ended December 31, 2022 includes US\$5,856,000 generated from Frontage Clinical.

-Had the acquisition been completed on January 1, 2022, revenue for the current year of the Group would have been US\$258,038,000, and profit for the current year of the Group would have been US\$27,076,000.
+Had the acquisition been completed on January 1, 2022, revenue of the Group for the year ended December 31, 2022 would have been US\$258,038,000, and profit of the Group for the year ended December 31, 2022 would have been US\$27,076,000.
 The pro-forma information is for illustrative purposes only and is not necessarily an indication of revenue and results of operations of the Group that actually would have been achieved had the acquisition been completed on January 1, 2022, nor is it intended to be a projection of future results.